• Home

 If there’s one recipe that proves budget cooking can be genuinely delicious, it’s this one.
 Chickpea curry sounds fancy.
 It tastes expensive.
 But it costs almost nothing to make and comes together in about 30 minutes with ingredients you probably already have.

-This budget-friendly quick meal, delicious chickpea curry, is about to become your weeknight hero.
+This budget-friendly, quick, and delicious chickpea curry is about to become your weeknight hero.
 Let me show you exactly how to make it.

 Why This Recipe Works (And Why I Keep Making It)